zalando/postgres-operator/docs/user.md

 places it in the secret named `{username}.{team}-{clustername}.credentials.postgresql.acid.zalan.do` in the same namespace as the cluster.
-This way, the application running in the Kubernetes cluster and working with the database can obtain the password right from the secret, without ever sharing it outside of the cluster.
+This way, the application running in the K8s cluster and connecting to Postgres can obtain the password right from the secret, without ever sharing it outside of the cluster.

 At the moment it is not possible to define membership of the manifest role in other roles.

-## Infrastructure roles
+### Infrastructure roles

 An infrastructure role is a role that should be present on every PostgreSQL cluster managed by the operator.
 An example of such a role is a monitoring